ctford/leipzig/README.md

       (take 24)
       (filter #(-> % :time even?)))

 These sequence functions all exhibit "closure" i.e. their result is the same shape as their input.
-That allows them to be used and combined very flexibly. `where` for example, to raise the pitch or put the notes into a particular tempo:
+That allows them to be used and combined very flexibly. `where` for example, can raise the pitch, set the part or put the notes into a particular tempo:

     (->> notes (where :pitch inc))
+    (->> notes (where :part (is :melody)))
     (->> notes (where :time (bpm 90)))

 Leipzig aims to be a library rather than a framework or environment.
 It uses simple Clojure datastructures and strives to be as open as possible.
 A new timing scheme, tuning or tempo can be mixed with Leipzig's other functions just as easily as the ones that come with the library.